angelhumano/big_data_technologies_class_project1/README.md

 ## Dataset

-The [Fire Incident Dispatch Data](https://data.cityofnewyork.us/widgets/8m42-w767) file originates from the Starfire Computer Aided Dispatch System, tracking incidents from creation to closure.
+The [Fire Incident Dispatch Data](https://data.cityofnewyork.us/widgets/8m42-w767) file originates from the Starfire Computer-Aided Dispatch System, tracking incidents from creation to closure.
 It details resource allocation and the Fire Department's response to emergencies while safeguarding personal information under HIPAA (Health Insurance Portability and Accountability Act) by aggregating incident locations.